ChainAgnostic/namespaces/algorand/caip2.md

 }
 ```

-Note that the `genesis-hash` value returned must be re-encoded with the URL-safe base64 alphabet, and a 32 byte prefix must be taken from this to serve as the CAIP-2 chain reference.
+Note that the `genesis-hash` value returned must be re-encoded with the URL-safe
+base64 alphabet, and it will be substringed to the first 32 characters.

 For example, this Node.js code transforms the above response into a CAIP-2 identifier: